shdhawk/home-assistant.io/source/_integrations/heos.markdown

 Denon and Marantz products prior to 2013 and non-network connected products (i.e. turntables and some CD players) do not support HEOS.

+## Data updates

+HEOS pushes data to Home Assistant via the local network when data and entity states change in real-time.

 ## Known limitations

 - AVR receiver features, such as zone selection/control and power on/off, cannot be controlled through this integration.
 Use the [Universal Media Player](/integrations/universal/#denon-avr--heos) to combine AVR receiver functionality with this integration.